BinLiu2015/phd-jaspexmls/README.md

 The end result is that sequential applications, when executed by JaSPEx-MLS on top of the supplied OpenJDK build can surpass normal OpenJDK builds in performance.
 Hopefully ;)

-I developed JaSPEx-MLS as part of my PhD dissertation, which I will defend on June 2015.
+I developed JaSPEx-MLS as part of my PhD dissertation, which you will also find [here](./dissertation/anjo-phdthesis.pdf).
 I currently don't have plans to develop it further, but I wanted to get it out there, so that others can learn and take from the code, if they find it useful, instead of it just bit-rotting in my SSD.

 ## What will you find in this repository?